tim4724/u-song-Stage-Monitor-for-Songbeamer/README.md

 * You can see the number of active and up-to-date clients connected

 ## Don't like the style?
-You can override my css by providing your own "song2.css" file in the same directory as the usong-server.x.y.jar.
+You can override my css by providing your own "song.css" file in the same directory as the usong-server.x.y.jar.

 ## Problems
 * The server gets all information via the songbeamer remote software.
 But it does not get any information about which